Lodge L8DD3 Cast Iron Combo Cooker · โ˜… 4.7 Editor's Choice Check price on Amazon →

 Lodge's electrostatic vegetable oil coat lasts about 3 weeks of daily use.
 After that, your own polymerized oil layers take over.
 By month 2, fried eggs release with a flick of the wrist.

-Buy the L8DD3 unless you are certain you will never bake bread or braise.
-The extra $24 unlocks two cooking modes you cannot get from a flat lid.
+Buy the L8DD3 unless you are certain you will never bake bread or braise. the price unlocks two cooking modes you cannot get from a flat lid.

 Jordan Blake